Personal Productivity

 avatar

-Commented about 9 years ago Jano
+Commented over 9 years ago Jano

 I think that in some jobs and companies deadlines cannot be just eliminated.
 Customer requirements or departmen coordination makes them necesary.
 And what you called "target date" helps to set goals and to prioritice.
 I know that GTD does not work well with dead lines, the solution is not change the nature of some works, but to adapt the productivity system.